 For the fruit rinds that may hold quite a bit of water, air dry them for some time before throwing in.
 This keeps your bokashi batch's moisture within a good, balanced level.
 Going a bit dry is actually safer than making it too wet, which can cause a foul smell.

 As you can see, bokashi-ing is very simple & easy.
 Everyone in the house can jump in on the fun.
-Just remember some no-nos & you're fine.
+Just remember some no-nos & you're good to go.
 No soda cans, no OJ, no plastic cups, no tin foil.
 And you're basically set for success.
-Have a great time composting & enjoy your results.
+Hope this brief post has given you some ideas to get started & enjoy the results!

 Share or pin this post!